yet-another-static-site-generator/yass/docs/user/details.md

 create `atom.xml` file if needed.
 If you want, you can set this command to terminate on any error occurence, during monitoring the site.
 Additionally, you can customize how directory listing looks, by editing `directory.html` file in layouts directory.
-More informations about available tags, you can find in [AWS API documentation] (https://docs.adacore.com/aws-docs/aws/apiref.html#aws-services-directory).
+More information about available tags, you can find in [AWS API documentation] (https://docs.adacore.com/aws-docs/aws/apiref.html#aws-services-directory).

 ### Limitations
-- Monitoring does not delete files.
+* Monitoring does not delete files.
 If you delete one, the program will not detect it.
 You must stop, remove old file manually, then restart the server.
-- If you delete page which was in the sitemap, you will be need to edit the sitemap manually or delete it completely with file `robots.txt` to regenerate list of the site pages with `build` command.
+* If you delete page which was in the sitemap, you will be need to edit the sitemap manually or delete it completely with file `robots.txt` to regenerate list of the site pages with `build` command.
-- Same with Atom feed, if you delete page which was in feed, you will need to edit `atom.xml` file or delete it to regenerate it with `build` command.
+* Same with Atom feed, if you delete page which was in feed, you will need to edit `atom.xml` file or delete it to regenerate it with `build` command.
-- If you edit global tag (in `site.cfg` file) you will be need to stop the program and rebuild whole site with `build` command, because server can monitor only settings changes (it will not rebuild `.md` files).
+* If you edit global tag (in `site.cfg` file) you will be need to stop the program and rebuild whole site with `build` command, because server can monitor only settings changes (it will not rebuild `.md` files).